vmware/vic-product/docs/user_doc/vic_app_dev/build_push_images.md

     <pre>docker -H <i>vch_address</i>:12375 build -t <i>registry_address</i>/default-project/test-container .</pre>

-5. If your Docker client is not already authenticated, log in to vSphere Integrated Containers Registry from the `dch-photon` Docker host.

-    <pre>docker -H <i>vch_address</i>:12375 login <i>registry_address</i></pre>

-6. Push the image from the `dch-photon` Docker host to the registry.
+5. Push the image from the `dch-photon` Docker host to the registry.

     <pre>docker -H <i>vch_address</i>:12375 push <i>registry_address</i>/default-project/test-container</pre>

-7. Pull the image from the registry into the VCH.
+6. Pull the image from the registry into the VCH.

     <pre>docker -H <i>vch_address</i>:2376 --tls pull <i>registry_address</i>/default-project/test-container</pre>

-8. Run a container from this image on the VCH.
+7. Run a container from this image on the VCH.

     <pre>docker -H <i>vch_address</i>:2376 --tls run <i>registry_address</i>/default-project/test-container</pre>

-9. List the containers that are running in the VCH.
+8. List the containers that are running and stopped in the VCH.

-    <pre>docker -H <i>vch_address</i>:2376 --tls ps</pre>
+    <pre>docker -H <i>vch_address</i>:2376 --tls ps -a</pre>

 **Result**

-The container that you ran from an image that you built and pushed to vSphere Integrated Containers Registry in `dch-photon` appears in the list of containers that are running in this VCH.
+The container that you ran from an image that you built and pushed to vSphere Integrated Containers Registry in `dch-photon` appears in the list of containers that have been run in this VCH.